How is acne treated?

 Suitable oral medications include:

-- Antibiotics such as tetracycline, minocycline, doxycycline or erythromycin
+- Antibiotics such as tetracycline, minocycline, doxycycline or trimethoprim

-- In females, oestrogens and antiandrogens such as Diane 35™/Estelle 35™ and/or spironolactone are helpful, particularly if there are signs of hyperandrogenism
+- Oral antiandrogens, such as low-dose cyproterone (in combination with oestrogen), and/or spironolactone, particularly if there are signs of hyperandrogenism

 When oral antibiotics are discontinued, control should be maintained long term by continuing topical therapy.